 The mission of the Office of Homeless Solutions (OHS) is to positively impact the quality of life in the City of Dallas through innovative, collaborative, and comprehensive solutions to make homelessness brief and nonrecurring.

 OHS was established on October 1, 2017, with the purpose of centralizing all City of Dallas services and programs related to homelessness.
 When created, the department was charged with identifying new and innovative solutions to address the very complex issue of homelessness.
-Consolidating formerly fragmented services like Street Outreach, Finance, and Contract Administration into one functioning office has allowed OHS to become a successful, multifaceted department.
+Consolidating formerly fragmented services like Street Outreach, Homelessness-focused Grants (Finance Division), Contract Administration, and Program Administration (Property Management, Volunteer Services, and Partnerships) into one functioning office has allowed OHS to become a successful, multifaceted department.

 The Office of Homeless Solutions’ innovative strategies in the homelessness community combat the complexity of the issue through interdepartmental support and partnership with the larger community of service providers; led by the All Neighbors Coalition, the local Continuum of Care.
 With innovative and impactful solutions, we strive towards the communal goal of making homelessness in the City of Dallas brief and nonrecurring.

 OHS utilizes Federal, State, and City funding to create and run programming to help our unsheltered neighbors.
 Opportunities for established organizations and registered non-profits to utilize these funds can be found on Bonfire.